- Exhibits & Animals

 Case Study 2011

 The partnership combines the Six to Six Science Interdistrict Magnet School with the rich, hands-on, science assets of the Discovery Museum and The Maritime Aquarium.
-Sponsored by a grant from the U.S. Department of Education, the program creates an unprecedented learning opportunity wiht experiential science embedded throughout.
+Sponsored by a grant from the U.S. Department of Education, the program creates an unprecedented learning opportunity with experiential science embedded throughout.
 School enrollment includes free Family Memberships to both institutions.

 The partnership serves students from kindergarten through eighth grade from Bridgeport, Fairfield, Monroe, Stratford and Trumbull.